The following is a list of titles and summaries for the Goosebumps series (the original book series and its spinoffs).

 * '''"Welcome to Dead House"''': Amanda and Josh Benson move into a new house in Dark Falls, where the residents are all zombies who have died while living in the same house and are preparing to make the Benson family one of them[[note]]In the TV adaptation, the people of Dark Falls, except for the Benson family, have been zombified after a chemistry plant accident.
 The house is a red herring[[/note]]

-* '''"Stay Out of the Basement"''': Margaret and Casey Brewer are worried that they're botantist father (who was recently fired) may be performing dubious experiments in the basement -- and things get complicated when a man who's been tied up in the closet claims that he's the kids' real father and that the man they call Dad is a half-man, half-plant who stole his identity.
+* '''"Stay Out of the Basement"''': Margaret and Casey Brewer are worried that their botantist father (who was recently fired) may be performing dubious experiments in the basement -- and things get complicated when a man who's been tied up in the closet claims that he's the kids' real father and that the man they call Dad is a half-man, half-plant who stole his identity.

 * '''"Monster Blood"''': While staying at his aunt's house, Evan Ross befriends a girl named Andy (short for Andrea), who talks him into buying a novelty green slime called Monster Blood, which consumes everything in its path and turns Evan's pet dog into a giant pooch.[[note]]the TV version includes a sequel called "More Monster Blood" that takes place on a plane and isn't like the other ''Monster Blood'' stories listed here[[/note]]